 Title Procedures

-To be sure that the buyer is receiving good title, the buyer and the lender require that the seller delivers either a current abstract of title, which will list most encumbrances, or a title commitment from a title insurance company.
-The seller generally pays for this title search.
+To ensure receiving good title, the buyer and the lender require the seller to deliver either a current abstract of title, which will list most encumbrances, or a title commitment from a title insurance company.
+The seller pays for this title search.

-If a title abstract is delivered, the buyer’s attorney should examine it to write an opinion of title, which will list all encumbrances—which includes liens, easements, and deed restrictions—that are in the title record, and whether the title is good.
-It is not, however, a guarantee of good title.
+If a title abstract is delivered, the buyer's attorney should examine it to write an opinion of title, which will list all encumbrances — including liens, easements, and deed restrictions — that are in the title record, and whether the title is good.
+This is not, however, a guarantee of good title.

-Since the seller’s title search is generally done weeks or months before the closing, the buyer should do a 2nd search of the title record right before closing to ensure that no new encumbrances have been added to the record.
+Since the seller's title search is generally done weeks or months before the closing, the buyer should do a 2nd search of the title record right before closing to ensure that no new encumbrances have been added to the record, especially if the seller is financially distressed.

 If anything on the affidavit of title proves to be false, then the title insurance company or buyer can sue the seller for damages.